RidaBatool004/FCIT_Custom_UNIXShell/README.md

-# PUFCIT's custom UNIX Shell
+# FCIT's custom UNIX Shell

 A simple command-line interpreter (shell) built in C for an Operating Systems course.